kram0275/public/Hobby - Data Visualization Apps/Twins WAR/README.md

 # public/Hobby - Data Visualization Apps/Twins WAR

 Data cleaning and visualization project used to educate myself about app development using R Shiny, as well as the ggplot2 data visualization package.
+In hindsight, the app is essentially a dashboard, created before I knew what people meant by "dashboard."

 The app may be accessed at: https://kram0275.shinyapps.io/Twins_WAR_1986_to_2017/